Brit Milah (the “Covenant of Circumcision”)

 At Temple Israel Bar and Bat Mitzvah ceremonies are held for both boys and girls at the age of 13.
 (More info here about timelines process etc…)

-If you have questions or if you would like to schedule your child’s Bar or Bat Mitzvah in 2019 or 2020, please contact Rabbi Kaplan.
+If you have questions or if you would like to schedule your child’s Bar or Bat Mitzvah, please contact Rabbi Kaplan.

 Our synagogue community warmly welcomes all those who wish to join the Jewish people, regardless of age, gender, (insert inclusion copy here).
 If you are interested in exploring the conversion process, please do not hesitate to contact the Rabbi.
 It is a requirement of all the Basic Judaism-Conversion classes that students have a rabbinic sponsor.
 In addition to the weekly group class, there are meetings with the Rabbi to discuss the individual concerns and questions of any prospective convert.
 Please know that many of our most active members, in both synagogue and communal life, are “Jews by Choice.”